HarshaKy/node-todo-api/README.md

 # node-todo-api

-Simple todo app made using node.js
+A todo app using REST API